Awalrod/AndroidCanOpenDemo/README.md

   The second command will save the location.
   Run `./gradlew assembleDebug`
+####Step 2: Install APK
+1. Locate APK at `AndroidCanOpenDemo/app/build/outputs/apk/app-debug.apk`
+2. Connect your Android device via usb and allow use as a mass storage device.
+3. Move the APK file onto the Android Device.
+4. On the android Device, use a file browser to locate and install the APK.
+You may have to install your own browser as some devices do not come with one.

+Note: Third party apps must be enabled in your android settings
 ##Network Setup[](TODO: Name busmaster and provide links)[](TODO: Get name of board being used)
 We have a raspberry pi connected to two nodes sending temperature, voltage, and current data over a can network.
 A busmaster program iscontrolling the network from the raspberry pi.
 The raspberry pi is also running [socat](http://www.dest-unreach.org/socat/),a networking tool that is being used to send messages on wifi.
 The android app will no work correctly unless both thebusmaster and socat script are running correctly.